Know When to Say No to Spec Work

 Hearers and Doers of the Word

-Despite the standards of practice, it can be difficult to be both “hearers and doers of the word.”
-What about when the economy is bad and companies are looking to boost their bottom-line?
-It seems marketing and advertising spending are the first on the chopping block in a bad economy.
-It’s tempting to agree to spec work in this, and many other types of scenarios.
-When you find the possibility of work, to pay the bills, to pay your people, it can be very tempting.
-Hope is a powerful thing, even more so for entrepreneurs and business owners!
+Despite the standards of practice, it can be challenging to be both “hearers and doers of the word.”
+What about when the economy is struggling, and companies want to boost their bottom line?
+It seems marketing and advertising spending are the first on the chopping block in a lousy economy.
+It’s tempting to agree to spec work in this and many other scenarios.
+It can be very tempting when you find the possibility of project work that will pay the bills and pay your people.
+Hope is powerful, even more so for entrepreneurs and business owners!

 But in the case of spec work, it will always be a zero-sum game.
-You need to be able to say no. Saying no is a reflection of your businesses maturity, not how busy you are.
-Avoiding spec work is not about restricting free trade, but about doing what is right for the industry.
+You need to be able to say no. Saying no reflects your business’s maturity, not how busy you are.
+Avoiding spec work is not about restricting free trade but doing what is right for the industry.

 A Case In Point: A Compromise for Concept Work That Doesn’t Feel Like Spec Work

-This happened to us a number of years ago.
+This happened to us several years ago.
 The largest specialty pet-related retailer in the U.S. approached Catapult (you can guess who they are).
 They were redesigning their entire line of premium store brand pet foods.
 This would have been one of the largest pieces of business we had ever landed.
-This was a big deal and we were excited.
-Three firms were to present a proposal and their best ideas for project work that was to last several months.
+This was a big deal, and we were excited.
+Three firms were to present a proposal and their best ideas for project work to last several months.
 The catch?
 No compensation.
 We were to learn, discover, prepare, develop, and present concepts all on spec; on our own nickel and dime.
 Catapult Strategic Design refused (politely), explaining that we did not do spec work.

 – Pay each firm $5,000 to develop initial design concepts that meet the general strategic goal.